wiseman-timelord/TimeBars/README.md

 ```

 ### System Requirements
-- Windows 10/11 - Its made/tested on 10, but supposedly if you have 7-8.1 it will fallback to system browser.
+- Windows 10/11 - For full functionality.
 - Python 3.10+ - A modern version of python.
 - 50MB disk space - Estimated by AI.
 - Sound Output - for bleeps.